scireum/token-autocomplete/README.md

 This event is emitted when the whole input is cleared by the user using the clear button.

+### input-ignored

+This event is emitted when the user leaves the field with left-over text that can't be converted to a custom token or suggestion.
+In this case, the text is cleared from the input field and no token is created.

 ## Build / Development

 Install typescript: